 How are injury claims calculated?

 Personal injury claims use the extent of the claimant’s suffering to determine how much compensation they’re awarded.
 Therefore, there is no average settlement as each claim is different.
+A compensation calculator couldn’t give you an accurate sum for this either.

 What is fair compensation for pain and suffering?